badu/gorm/README.md

 - [ ] Debug SQL string even when it fails
 - [ ] Documentation for tests and build examples
 - [ ] Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
 I think it's a bad practice and it should be fixed
-- [ ] Integrate "Skip order sql when quering with distinct" commit of original
+- [ ] "slockij/block-global-update-delete" commit will be included with lazy, eager feature
-- [ ] get rid of Scope "fields" so you can remove cloneFieldsToScope

 # Comments and thoughts
 - As a general idea on golang projects : "fail fast" type of logic is the best approach